-If chickenpox develops a few days before delivery, your baby might be born with neonatal varicella, a life-threatening infection.
+If chickenpox develops a few days, almost five days before delivery, your baby might be born with neonatal varicella, a life-threatening infection.

-Chickenpox is caused by the virus varicella-zoster.
+Chickenpox is caused by the Varicella zoster virus.
 It is a highly contagious disease, and it might affect your baby in your womb.
 If you already have taken vaccination against it, the chances of you contracting chickenpox are less.

 It’s the weaker immune system of a pregnant woman that aggravates the risk of contracting this infection, even if you have taken the vaccination earlier in life.

-Chickenpox as a disease is highly contagious.
-If you have already had chickenpox earlier, then the chances of your contracting the virus are less.
-However, if you are not immune and you get in contact with a person carrying the virus, chances of you contracting the disease are high.
+Chickenpox as a disease is very contagious.
+If you have already had chickenpox earlier, then the chances of you contracting the virus are less.
+However, if you are not immune, and you have been in contact with a person carrying the virus, chances of you contracting the disease are high.

 Chickenpox can cause a few complications to the baby as well as the mother.
-While the mother could develop pneumonia, the baby could be in danger of having its skin, arm, brain and other parts harmed.
+While the mother could develop pneumonia, the baby could be in danger of having its skin, limbs, brain, and other parts harmed.